-Multi-state operator with operations in seven states.
+Multi-state operator with operations in six states.
 Private Company A is a vertically integrated cultivator and retailer of both medical and adult-use cannabis that primarily operates under its own brand.
 Private Company A's business segments include cultivation, extraction and processing, retail products, and dispensaries.
-The real estate collateral of Private Company A includes three cultivation facilities across Arizona and Michigan and nine dispensaries across Arizona, Maryland, Massachusetts and Michigan.
+The real estate collateral of Private Company A consists of three cultivation facilities across Arizona and Michigan and ten dispensaries across Arizona, Maryland, Massachusetts and Michigan.